google/comprehensive-rust/src/std/hashmap.md

 <details>

-* The HashMap is not defined in the prelude and needs to be brought into scope.
+* `HashMap` is not defined in the prelude and needs to be brought into scope.
 * Try the following lines of code.
 The first line will see if a book is in the hashmap and if not return an alternative value.
 The second line will insert the alternative value in the hashmap if the book is not found.

   ```rust,ignore